atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 When configuring application link between Bamboo and any Atlassian Cloud server product, Bamboo Base URL needs to be used even if bamboo is behind a firewall and not direct accessible from outside.
 [See public issue for more detail](https://jira.atlassian.com/browse/BAM-21439).

 ## Platform limitations
-These configurations are explicitly not supported and the Helm charts don’t work without modifications in these environments:
+These configurations are explicitly not supported, and the Helm charts don’t work without modifications in these environments:

 * [Istio infrastructure](https://istio.io/latest/docs/ops/deployment/architecture/){.external}
-    * Due to several reasons, Istio is imposing networking rules on every workload in the Kubernetes cluster that doesn’t work with our deployments.
+    * Due to several reasons, Istio is imposing networking rules on every workload in the Kubernetes cluster that doesn't work with our deployments.
     * The current recommendation is to create an exemption for our workloads if Istio is enabled in the cluster by default.
 * Air-tight network (no outgoing requests)
     * Some of our components are installed from publicly available repositories.
 When they can't reach the internet, they won’t work.